hansonmcoombs/training-basic_python/sphinx/source/packages_imports.rst

 to import things, we need to have a quick discussion around namespaces.

 A namespace is a naming convention that python uses to avoid ambiguity.
 Simply put, a namespace is a name given to a collection of functions and variables.
 You can imagine it, abstractly, as family names.
+Consider the Howard's and the Smiths

 +---------+-------+
 +Howard   | Smith +